 • Absence of awareness about the culture of Japan and cooking design of Managing Risks In Mexico Case Study Analysis.

 Financiers do not have control in terms of management of operations.

-• Reducing of extra cost of ad.
+• Lowering of additional cost of advertisement.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

 • Intro of attractive schemes for old people and females.